 Students and guests are separated into two tracks for this part of the orientation day.
 Half of the students, along with parents and guests, are encouraged to roam about and to review information presented by the representatives from various departments and organizations on campus.
 The other half of students and guests attend lunch.
 At the appropriate time, they switch.

 What It Means to Be a Jaguar

 The Division of Student Affairs emphasizes the importance of curricular and co-curricular learning; student expectations in relation to the Code of Student Rights, Responsibilities, and Conduct; campus safety; and health and wellness support.

-Students will receive information about connecting their computers at IUPUI as well as the free software available to them as an IUPUI student.
-They will be informed of their rights and responsibilities as a technology user on campus and of computing policies and procedures.
-In addition, they will receive a tutorial on using One, Canvas, and IU Box.
+Students receive information about connecting their computers at IUPUI as well as the free software available to them as IUPUI students.
+They are informed of their rights and responsibilities as technology users on campus and of computing policies and procedures.
+In addition, they receive a tutorial on using One, Canvas, and IU Box.

-Items that may be included: history of school, majors, expectations, academic integrity, introduction of key faculty and staff, clubs and organizations, research, internship opportunities, career services, RISE, study abroad opportunities, and a faculty-staff-student panel.
+Items that may be included in this session: history of school, majors, expectations, academic integrity, introduction of key faculty and staff, clubs and organizations, research, internship opportunities, career services, RISE, study abroad opportunities, and a faculty-staff-student panel.

 For schools that have more than one major, an opportunity may be given to break out into smaller groups based on major for each department to share any additional information about major-specific requirements, degree maps, and expectations.